-If the mouseSelection property of the AddFlow control is set to 'pan', you can pan the diagram with the mouse.
+If the mouseAction property of the AddFlow control is set to 'pan', you can pan the diagram with the mouse.
 You click on the diagram at a place where there is no item and you move the mouse: the diagram is panned.
-This will work only if the AddFlow control is inside a Div element.
-The AddFlow control is scrolled inside this div element.

-6) Programmatic creation of a diagram 6.1 Overview
+5) Programmatic creation of a diagram 5.1 Overview